jaironagarro/stackedit/Framework documentation.md

 The tests to be used for an specific postman test generation should be in the "./tests" folder under resources.
 Any other kind of test could be saved in another folder to be used when needed but only those in the tests folder will be considered.

 ## Usage
-Under the "./clrs" folder within resources should be one CLR file for each postman test to be created with the name of the postman test to be generated, this could be for instance the name of the
+Under the "./clrs" folder within resources should be one CLR file for each postman test to be created with the name of the postman test to be generated, this could be for instance the name of the source that is being tested.

+Next, the user should select transformations and tests that are going into their respective folders accordingly to what is expected to be tested with the pos
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTgyNzYxMTQsODMxMzU2NjgyXX0=
+eyJoaXN0b3J5IjpbLTU4ODMwODQyNiw4MzEzNTY2ODJdfQ==
 -->